 Tape up a sensory bag

 Just look at those little toes, all scrunched up in concentration!
-A sensory bag is not only riveting for a baby, it will also help them practise their sitting and encourage them to reach and balance.
+A sensory bag is not only riveting for a baby, it will also help them practice their sitting and encourage them to reach and balance.
 This project from Mama.
 Papa.
 Bubba is super-easy to adapt with whatever you have at hand – shaving cream, gel, toothpaste, mini pom poms, different dried pasta shapes.
 Simply tape securely in a plastic bag, then tape to the wall, and let them at it.

 Set up a wobbly dig